Finding something to do when you’re stuck inside can be challenging for many kids. But for kids with

-Give your child a few inexpensive paintbrushes and cardboard or heavy paper to paint on.
-Once your child’s painting is complete, lay it flat to dry.
-When it’s dry, he can rub his fingertip over the page to reactivate the smell.
+Give your child a few paintbrushes and cardboard or heavy paper to paint on.
+Once the painting is complete, lay it flat to dry.
+When it’s dry, kids can rub their fingertip over the page to reactivate the smell.

 Some kids with sensory issues have a strong reaction to the smell of store-bought Play-Doh.
 If your child does, or if he tends to chew on things, search online for a recipe for homemade (and even edible) play-dough.